jzy3d/jzy3d-api/README.md

 - junit

 Project dependencies
+These project dependencies are set through eclipse .classpath file.
 - jzy3d-tools-convexhull

+Build files
+- build.xml
+- javadoc.xml

-Satellite projects depend on Jzy3d
+Satellite projects depending on Jzy3d
 --------------
 Satellite projects are extensions of the framework that remain external to the API.